Ortlund-Laboratory/SARS-CoV-2_Epitope_Mapping/Workflow_to_Determine_Escape_Scores/Workflow/README.md

 ### Sequencing Data

 The workflow operates on Illumina barcode sequencing data in fastq.gz format and these files are kept compressed throughout.
 File location and name should match the listings given in [data/barcode_runs.csv](https://github.com/Ortlund-Laboratory/SARS-CoV-2_Epitope_Mapping/tree/main/Workflow_to_Determine_Escape_Scores/Workflow/data/barcode_runs.csv).
 These files are too large to be contained in GitHub, and will be uploaded to the NCBI along with nucleocapsid variant sequences following FACS analysis with all the other antibodies we investigated.
-For reviewers, who may wush for access in the meantime, the sequences are available upon request (adkeith@emory.edu & eortlun@emory.edu).
+For reviewers, who may wish for access in the meantime, the sequences are available upon request (adkeith@emory.edu & eortlun@emory.edu).

 ## Workflow